Hephzibah09/alx-system_engineering-devops/0x02-shell_redirections/README.md

-15-countthatword - counts the number of times the pattern "bin" appears in /etc/passwd while also ignoring the case 16-whatsnext - display all the lines containing "root" and 3 lines after them in /etc/passwor 17-hidethisword - displays all the lines that do not contain the patter "bin" in /etc/passwd
+15-countthatword - counts the number of times the pattern "bin" appears in /etc/passwd while also ignoring the case 16-whatsnext - display all the lines containing "root" and 3 lines after them in /etc/passwor 17-hidethisword - displays all the lines that do not contain the patter "bin" in /etc/passwd 18-letteronly - displays lines that start with letters only 19-AZ - takes input from standard input and replaces "A" with "Z" and "c" with "e"